InstructIE: A Bilingual Instruction-based Information Extraction Dataset: Analysis

 \begin{enumerate}[] \item \textbf{Entity Mismatch}: Within a triplet, either only the head entity or only the tail entity fails to align with the gold standard, while all other components remain accurate. \item \textbf{Spurious Relation}: The model produces relations not reflected in the gold standard, indicating potential over-generation or hallucination. \item \textbf{Boundary Mismatch}: The predicted head or tail entity depiction partially overlaps with the gold standard but fails to capture it entirely. \item \textbf{Incongruent Predictions}: Several components of the prediction fail to align, rendering the output akin to arbitrary generation. \end{enumerate}

-As illustrated in Figure ~\ref{fig:error_case}, the introduction of contextual examples significantly diminishes the error rate in the ``Spurious Relation'' category.
+In Figure ~\ref{fig:error_case}, we present the distribution of various error types across different strategies.
+When contextual examples are introduced, the model exhibits a significant reduction in the error rate associated with ``Spurious Relation''.
 However, at the same time, the error rates in three entity-related categories: ``Entity Mismatch'', ``Boundary Mismatch'', and ``Incongruent Predictions'' show an increasing trend.
 We speculate that the contextual examples enhance the model's ability to interpret instructions, making it more focused on extracting and outputting relationships according to the instructions, subsequently reducing the generation of inaccurate relations.
-Regrettably, despite the model's improve capability to capture explicit relationships from the instructions, its ability to precisely determine entity boundaries remains suboptimal, leading to an increased incidence of entity-related errors.
+Regrettably, despite the model's improved capability to capture explicit relationships from the instructions, its ability to precisely determine entity boundaries remains suboptimal, leading to an increased incidence of entity-related errors.
 Notably, the model, after instruction tuning with {\ours}, exhibits lower error rates across all four mentioned error categories.
 This result suggests that targeted instruction tuning not only further enhances the model's ability to interpret instructions but also effectively reduces errors related to entity recognition, thereby improving the model's overall accuracy.